 Jennifer has taught on a range of courses at both the undergraduate and graduate level, with focus on Anglophone literatures, genre literature, Anglophone cultures, children's and youth literatures, the English language, and English for specific purposes.
-In addition, she has taught in special needs programs at both the elementary and high school levels, as well as various English language courses, and has worked as a professional editor and translator for many years.
+In addition, she has taught in special needs programs at both the elementary and high school levels, as well as on various English language courses, and has worked as a professional editor and translator for many years.

 Jennifer is presently on leave from her position as Assistant Professor to complete her PhD.